Updated: Jun 23

 Next in preparing your plan, here are a few of the variables to consider.

-Date: January to March 2021 would be a good upcoming period to think about
+Date: September to December 2021 would be a good upcoming period to think about.

 Goals: You want to set marketing goals that relate to business goals, these will probably be around growth of your audience using marketing tools, or growth in sales.

-Marketing Tools: An example relating to email marketing could be ‘ Grow customer mailing list to 1,000 names’ to support sales of our Valentines day offering.
+Marketing Tools: An example relating to email marketing could be ‘ Grow customer mailing list to 1,000 names’ to support sales of our Back to school/Christmas offering.
 Aim to convert 10% of mailing list to the offer, which would be worth £X

 Target customer Include which section of your customer group you are targeting for each of your activities.
 It might be that you do not have just one ideal customer but many so being specific will help guide your activity and knowledge of your result.

 Measure of success Remember you always need to set a measure of success for all activity.
 It does not matter if you don’t reach it, but if you do, or you exceed it, that would feel pretty good, and obviously your business would reflect that in revenue as well.

 There are lots of different marketing plan templates around that you could download and look at if you are interested.